Do I need to fill out a UO application in addition to the CHC application?

 If you applied for Early Action by November 1st then your CHC admissions decision will be mailed by December 15th.

-If you applied for Regular Notification by January 15th then your CHC admissions decision will be mailed by April 1st.
+If you applied for Regular Notification by January 15th then your CHC admissions decision will be mailed by April 1st at the latest.

 If I am not accepted to the Clark Honors College, can I still attend the University of Oregon?

 Yes, if you have been offered admission to the University of Oregon.
 The UO and CHC conduct separate admission reviews, and whether or not you are offered admission to the CHC has no impact on whether or not you are offered admission to the UO.
 Students who were not offered admission to CHC can (and do) successfully attend the UO.

 I have already been admitted to the University of Oregon.
 Can I still transfer in to the Clark Honors College?